hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] can be opened
 - [ ] is scrollable

+### Interactive and editor:

 - [ ] can be loaded in the editor via drag and drop
+- [ ] a new scrollytelling can be created with a button
+- [ ] resizing the interactive resizes the interactive (by a fixed aspect ratio)
 - [ ] after resizing to have a bigger interactive the sun is bigger and still moves to about half of the interactive width

 ### Sequence View: